haraka/Haraka/docs/plugins/tls.md

 For this plugin to work you must have SSL certificates installed correctly.

+## Install Location

+    config/tls_key.pem
+    config/tls_cert.pem

 ## Purchased Certificate

-If you have a purchased certificate, install the key as config/tls\_key.pem and the certificate (appended with any intermediate/chained/ca-cert files) as config/tls\_cert.pem.
+If you have a purchased certificate, append any intermediate/chained/ca-cert files to the certificate in this order:

+1. The CA signed SSL cert
+2. Any intermediate certificates
+3. The CA root certificate

+Example:

+    cat mail.example.com.crt intermediary_cert.crt ca-cert.crt > config/tls_cert.pem

 See also [Setting Up TLS](https://github.com/baudehlo/Haraka/wiki/Setting-up-TLS-with-CA-certificates)